 Tweed Valley Osprey Project Co-ordinator, Di Bennett, brings us the latest update from the nest.

 Take a detour from the busy main roads connecting Dalmally and Bridge of Orchy via Tyndrum and enjoy a pleasant stretch of Scotland's ancient Caledonian forest.
 The quiet B8074 runs the length of Glen Orchy and is perfect to explore by bike or car.
-Stop to view the rapids of Eas Urchaidh waterfall (where a track leads up into the forest should you wish to stretch your legs), or make use of the riverside picnic benches at Catnish.
+Stop to view the rapids of Eas Urchaidh waterfall, where a track leads up into the forest should you wish to stretch your legs.

 The forestry tracks can also be accessed from Bridge of Orchy village.
 The riverside picnic area here has great views of the surrounding Munros and is a popular spot with walkers on the West Highland Way and kayakers exploring the River Orchy.